Criminal Protective Order

 Does Law Enforcement Have to Protect Me?

 Yes.
-Law enforcement must follow the Court’s order to protect you, but only for the time period set forth in the Protective Order.
+Law enforcement must follow the Court’s order to protect you, but only for the period outlined in the Protective Order.

 When Will the Judge Make a Decision on the Protective Order?